ddss/MT_PEU/README.md

 # How to install

-<p align="justify"> To install MT_PEU it's necessary download the archives through the link (https://github.com/ddss/MT_PEU/Teste).
-In addition, it's necessary to install the follow packages:</p>
+<p align="justify"> To install MT-PEU it's necessary to have <b>Python 3</b> installed with the following packages:

 * numpy - version 1.16.2 (available in **anaconda** distribution)
 * scipy - version 1.2.0 (available in **anaconda** distribution)
 * matplotlib - version 3.1.1 (available in **anaconda** distribution)
+* statsmodels - version 0.9.0 (available in **anaconda** distribution)
 * casadi - version 3.4.5 (may be installed by pip: **pip install casadi**)
-* statsmodels - version 0.9.0 (available in **anaconda** distribution)

-*link for download anaconda distribution*: https://www.anaconda.com/distribution/
+*The easiest way to install the Python 3 and the packages is through the anaconda distribution*: https://www.anaconda.com/distribution/
+*After installing the Anaconda distribution, one can use the Anaconda Prompt and install casadi through the command: **pip install casadi**.*

+Finally, one can dowload the MT-PEU files at https://github.com/ddss/MT_PEU/archive/Teste.zip and use a code Editor, like PyCharm, to use it.
+A simplest way to use MT-PEU is using the Jupyter Notebook - just start the Jupyter at Navigator and using the interface lookfor ".ipynb" files in the MT-PEU folder.

 # Getting Started

-Let's start with an pratical example using the python's interface.
+We offered examples to help users in using the MT-PEU.
+The most *detailed examples are presented using the Jupyter framework*, so just start the jupyter (actually a jupyter server) at Anaconda Navigator, and through the interface (it will open in your browser) open one of the files Exemplo_1.ipynb to Exemplo_5.ipynb.

+The same examples are presented in simple .py files to be used in code editors.

+To exemplify the usage of MT-PEU, let's reproduce the Example_1.py file:
 ```python

 # packages imports